Wildlife in August

 A huge variety of butterflies can be seen this month including the meadow brown, gatekeeper, large and small whites, red admiral, peacock, small tortoiseshell, marbled white, brimstone and many more.

 The most familiar of our beetles, the brightly coloured ladybirds come in a variety of patterns and colours.
 The most common are the red and black 7-spot and 2-spot ladybirds.
 These and many other species of ladybird are carnivorous predators feeding on many garden pests including aphids (greenfly).
 The yellow and black 22-spot ladybird however feeds on mildews and other microscopic fungi that grow on plants.

 The bright colour of ladybirds is used as a warning to birds and other predators that they do not taste very nice.

 Other things to look out for:

 - In the hedgerows the blackberries have already started to ripen, going from green to red then finally black and delicious.

 - Woodpigeons, buck the trend at this time of year and may still be sitting on a repeat brood of eggs and will indeed nest all year round.
 They call with their five note ‘song’ and swoop down through the air with several wing claps, displaying and defending their territory.

 - Starlings, jackdaws and house sparrows may also be spotted tending to their young in the nest.
 The starlings chatter and whistle at each other from the eves, and other prominent places.
 They are great mimics and can be mistaken for other birds, and will even emulate man made sounds.

-- Young swallow from the nest above the entrance to the Country shop can be seen sitting on the ridge and practising their flying.
+- Young swallow from the nest above the entrance to the Visitor Centre toilets might be seen sitting on the ridge and practising their flying.